DanielChalk/lemp-cookbook/README.md

 ## php options

-Some additiona effort is required here to determine the most sensible defaults.
+Some additional effort is required here to determine sensible defaults.

 ### defaults